AhmedAbass78/terraform-project/README.md

 ## Tier App via Terraform

-## This is a terraform code ... to build infrastructure on AWS cloud platform ...
+## This is a terraform code ... to build infrastructure on AWS ...

  * Provision a VPC with cidr block 192.168.0.0/16 .. with IGW and route tables
  * Provision two subnets > public subnet 192.168.1.0/24